b0atsman/speedometer/README.md

 Sample project for IPC demo.

-Speed generator app used time based periodic function (sum of two sines) to generate abstract speed value, then passes it to data_bus library via API.
+Speed generator app uses time based periodic function (sum of two sines) to generate abstract speed value, then passes it to data_bus library via API.

 Speed displays receives speed value from data_bus library via API, and displays it in console.

+Library uses shared memory mechanism for data exchange & mutex synchronization.

 User must have permissions to be able to create /tmp/speed_data file (created automatically upon start of any application).

 ### Requirements

+Ubuntu Linux (tested on v.18.04)

-CMake v3.0 (tested on v.3.10.2)
+CMake (tested on v.3.10.2)

 g++ (tested on v.7.5)

-Ubuntu Linux (tested on v.18.04)

 ### Build procedure